 The Roads department maintains all city-owned signs, such as regulatory, stop, yield and school zone signs.

-The Roads Department maintains all traffic signals.
-Please report any issues of timing, lights not working or flashing to Public Works at 403.948.8415.
+The Roads department maintains all traffic signals.
+Please report any issues of timing, lights not working or flashing to Roads at 403.948.8415.

 Engineering Services monitors intersections and roadways to ensure traffic signals and pedestrian corridors are installed when required both by volume and feasibility.
-New traffic signals are scheduled for installation in 2017.
+See New Traffic Signals to find out what new traffic signals are scheduled for installation.